-'''

-/ Protocol 2 (stop-and-wait) also provides for a one-directional flow of data from sender to receiver.
-The communication channel is once again assumed to be error free, as in protocol 1.
-However, this time, the receiver has only a finite buffer capacity and a finite processing speed, so the protocol must explicitly prevent the sender from flooding the receiver with data faster than it can be handled. /
+/ Protocol 2 (stop-and-wait) also provides for a one-directional flow of data from free, as in protocol 1.
+However, this time, the receiver has only a finite buffer capacity and a finite processing speed, so the protocol must explicitly prevent the sender from flooding the receiver with data faster than it can be handled. / typedef enum {frame arrival} event type;

-'''